pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       List the instances of a class.

-      Enumerate the CIM instances of the specified class (CLASSNAME argument), including instances of subclasses in the specified CIM namespace (--namespace option), and display the returned instances, or instance paths if --names-only was specified.
+      Enumerate the CIM instances of the specified class (CLASSNAME argument), including instances of subclasses in the specified CIM namespace(s) (--namespace option), and display the returned instances, or instance paths if --names-only was specified.
 If no namespace was specified, the default namespace of the connection is used.

       The instances to be retrieved can be filtered by the --filter-query option.